Placeholder for header/hero

 Improve your study skills

 Many students are not familiar with active study strategies and lack a routine to help them study with purpose.
-This page provides a description of active study techniques as well as some detailed examples.
-Click the drop-down tabs below to begin.
+This page provides a description of active study techniques and some detailed examples.

 Active vs. Passive Studying